Last Updated on 2020/11/03

-Behind the censer is the Yushuiyuan Hall where Dongba gods were worshiped, including “Dingba Shiluo” (the founder of Naxi Dongba religion), “Chongrenlien” (the forefather of the Naxi people) and “Sanduo” (the patron god).
+Behind the censer is the Yushuiyuan Hall where Dongba gods were worshiped, including “Dingba Shiluo” (the founder of Naxi Dongba religion), “Chongrenlien” (the forefather of the Naxi people), and “Sanduo” (the patron god).
 The god of nature, bears, and frogs are also enshrined in the hall.

-There is also a monument in the village to commemorate the event that ancient Dongba literature of the Naxi people were enlisted as a memory of the world heritage by UNESCO.
-Ancient Dongba literature are the essence of the Dongba religion and Naxi culture.
+There is also a monument in the village to commemorate the event that ancient Dongba literature of the Naxi people was enlisted as a memory of the world heritage by UNESCO.
+Ancient Dongba literature is the essence of the Dongba religion and Naxi culture.
 The very event signifies the acceptance of the Naxi culture by the world.
-32,000 volumes among 1,500 kinds of the literature are kept well in Lijiang, Kunming, Beijing, Nanjing, Taipei of China and the United States, Britain, Germany, and France.
-As the literature cover a variety of contents and subjects, they are regarded as the Encyclopedia of the ancient Naxi society.
+32,000 volumes among 1,500 kinds of literature are kept well in Lijiang, Kunming, Beijing, Nanjing, Taipei of China and the United States, Britain, Germany, and France.
+As the literature covers a variety of contents and subjects, they are regarded as the Encyclopedia of the ancient Naxi society.
 On the monument, one can see Dongba pictographs in relief and a winding snake which was looked on as the god of nature.
 On the top of the monument is a copper bird sculpture that the Naxi people considered the guard of “Dingba Shiluo”.
 The monument expresses the theme that “man and nature should be in harmony”.

-In the village, people can have a glimpse of Naxi people’s life style.
+In the village, people can have a glimpse of Naxi people’s lifestyle.
 They can appreciate original Dongba music and dance in the performance hall.
 They can also see the tools that Naxi people used in the past, such as water mill, water wheel, and water-operated tilt hammer.
 The tools were used in irrigation and making Lijiang sticky rice cake.
 Today, they are still used in some underdeveloped regions.

 The Folklore Showroom is another attractive place typical of the Naxi style.
 The construction and layout are exactly the same as the traditional Naxi architectures.
 In the showroom, people can have a look at various utensils that are closely connected with the everyday life of the Naxi people.
-Here people can also learn local culture from three famous Dongba specialists, who are expert in Dongba dance, culture, history and pictographs.
+Here people can also learn local culture from three famous Dongba specialists, who are experts in Dongba dance, culture, history, and pictographs.